Walpole (trade association): Brands of Tomorrow

-In 2007, Walpole launched Brands of Tomorrow, a programme designed to mentor and provide support for British companies with a turnover of less than £5m that may lack the resources or expertise to grow.

-Among the companies that have been part of the Brands of Tomorrow are watchmaker Bremont, jeweller Astley Clarke, independent retailer Wolf & Badger and fashion label GOAT.

-Fashion designer Emilia Wickstead initially came through the London Business School-Walpole MBA programme before being selected as a Brand of Tomorrow in 2015.
+Walpole launched Brands of Tomorrow in 2007, a mentoring programme for British companies with a turnover below £5 million.
+Participants have included the watchmaker Bremont, the jeweller Astley Clarke, the retailer Wolf & Badger and the fashion label GOAT.
+The designer Emilia Wickstead took part in the London Business School programme before being selected as a Brand of Tomorrow in 2015.